The Hand That Feeds

 TYPE: Documentary Feature

-At the 63rd Street Hot and Crusty cafe, residents of New York’s Upper East Side get bagels and coffee served with a smile 24 hours a day.
+At the a popular deli-cafe, residents of New York’s Upper East Side get bagels and coffee served with a smile 24 hours a day.
 But behind the scenes, undocumented immigrant workers face sub-legal wages, dangerous machinery, and abusive managers who will fire them for calling in sick.
 Mild-mannered sandwich maker Mahoma López has never been interested in politics, but in January 2012, he convinces a small group of his co-workers to fight back.

 Risking deportation and the loss of their livelihood, the workers team up with a diverse crew of innovative young organizers and take the unusual step of forming their own independent union, launching themselves on a journey that will test the limits of their resolve.
 In one roller-coaster year, they must overcome a shocking betrayal and a two-month lockout.
 Lawyers will battle in court, Occupy Wall Street protesters will take over the restaurant, and a picket line will divide the neighborhood.
 If they can win a contract, it will set a historic precedent for low-wage workers across the country.
 But whatever happens, Mahoma and his coworkers will never be exploited again.

 We first met Mahoma López in April 2012 at a secret meeting in a McDonald’s on the Upper East Side of Manhattan.
 We’d spent the previous autumn documenting the Occupy Wall Street protests.
 Mahoma had reached out to the Occupy movement for help with his struggle to improve conditions at his workplace — the original Hot & Crusty bakery and cafe at 63rd Street and Second Avenue.
 At first he seemed a quiet, humble worker — the kind customers often overlook as they wait in line for sandwiches and coffee.
 But Mahoma would not be invisible for long.